Early Excellence

 What we’re learning about how young children’s brains develop

-In this session, we will cover recent findings from neuroscience about how young brains develop and how these changes mean that children process environments differently from adults.
-In particular, we will explore why young brains learn best in environments that are slow-paced, consistent, predictable, and pared-down, and discuss how early years practice can be adapted accordingly.
-Together, we will consider both the physical environment — how we design and decorate spaces — and the human environment — how we interact with children.
+In this session, recent findings from neuroscience were covered to explain how young brains develop and why children process environments differently from adults.
+The discussion explored why young brains learn best in environments that are slow-paced, consistent, predictable, and pared-down, and how early years practice can be adapted accordingly.
+Together, both the physical environment — how spaces are designed and decorated — and the human environment — how adults interact with children — were considered.

 Ben Kingston-Hughes